milanglacier/nvim/README.md

 seamlessly in vscode, allowing for a smooth and uninterrupted workflow.

-**NOTE**: If you plan to use this configuration with `vscode-neovim`, please use the `vscode` branch.
+**NOTE**: If you plan to use this configuration with `vscode-neovim`, please use the [forked repo](https://github.com/milanglacier/vscode-neovim) as I decided to maintain the two configs separately.
 If you wish to use neovim both in the terminal and in vscode, we suggest creating two folders in `~/.config` or your specified `$XDG_CONFIG` path.
 One is `~/.config/nvim`, which uses the default configuration in the `master` branch, and the other is `~/.config/vscode-neovim`, which uses the configuration in the `vscode` branch.
 This takes advantage of the `NVIM_APPNAME` feature in `nvim 0.9`.
+Refer to the vscode-neovim repo for further details.

 Then, Set `vscode-neovim.NVIM_APPNAME` to `vscode-neovim` in vscode settings.